Athiran: Production

 Title of the film was announced on 17 February 2019 alongside the first official poster.
 Athiran marks the directorial debut of Vivek.
 According to Vivek, the story was formed based on a real-life account combined with inspiration from a short story written by Edgar Allan Poe.
 He said: "the story idea came up after I went to a Kalari school in Thrippunithura, Kerala, where autistic students were performing with the same prowess as the school's other students".
 The screenplay was written by P. F. Mathews.
-When Vivek briefed the story idea to Faasil two-and-a-half years ago, it was Faasil who introduced him Mathews.
+When Vivek briefed the story idea to Fahadh two-and-a-half years ago, it was Fahadh who introduced him Mathews.
 Vivek himself titled the film.
 Vivek cites Ulladakkam, Sesham, and Devadoothan as the major inspirations for the film, and were also inspired by Shutter Island, A Cure for Wellness, and Stonehearst Asylum.

 Principal photography began in November 2018.
 The film was extensively shot in Ooty, Tamil Nadu.
 Filming was completed on 21 January 2019.
 It took 55 days to complete the filming process.
 The film is set in a psychiatric facility.

+Accolades

 Music

-The film score was composed by Ghibran, the film marks his Malayalam cinema debut.
 The film features three songs composed by debutant P. S. Jayhari, who was supposed to debut with the same director's shelved film Aanenkilum Allenkilum.
 The lyrics were written by Vinayak Sasikumar and Engandiyoor Chandrasekharan.
 The soundtrack album was released by Manorama Music.

 Release

+Theatrical

-The film was released on 12 April 2019.
+The film was released in theatres on 12 April 2019.

+Home media

+The film is digitally streaming in Malayalam on JioHotstar.
+It is also available in Hindi & Marathi language dubbed versions currently streaming on Ultra Play & Ultra Jhakaas app respectively.

+Reception

 Critical reception

 Rating 4 out of 5 stars, Sajin Srijith of The New Indian Express called the movie an Impressive, emotionally rewarding psychological thriller.
 Filmibeat.com rated it 3.5 and written, "Athiran isn't a routine entertainer but it remarkably keeps us hooked with the intelligence in the narrative.
 It definitely offers a unique experience for Malayalam movie audiences."

 Sify has reviewed that the film is an engaging psycho thriller and rated 3/5.
 Deccan Chronicle rated the movie 3/5 Stars and stated, "It is a onetime watch for those who like psychological thrillers with some mind-bending and adrenaline rush moments."

 The Times of India reviewer Anna Mathews rated it 2.5/5 and stated "While the film has thrills and is a venture with a difference, it lacks in some heft.
 There is a 'thrills for the sake of thrills' feel to the movie.
 But if you are in the mood for a adrenalin rush, 'Athiran' won't disappoint."
 S. R. Praveen of The Hindu reviewed the film as an enticing movie that falls short of expectations.